Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux: Results

 Stable regions can arise due to both the thermal and chemical fields.
 Chemically stabilised regions preferentially form near the poles; however, they extend to low latitudes in all of our exemplar simulations (Figures $\ref{fig:homog}$ and $\ref{fig:tomog}$).
 Thermal RILs form below LLVPs when sufficiently strong heterogeneous boundary conditions are applied ($\qstar > 2$).
 Whether a local profile or the global average profile has a net density stratification (i.e., $\Nsq > 0$), depends on the combined effects of the thermal and chemical gradients.
-When $\FACT$ is greater than (less than) one, the thermal (chemical) gradient tends to set the net density profile (compare the locally averaged radial profiles of non-dimensional frequency $\Nsq$ of Figure \ref{fig:Nsq_prof} with the component profiles of SI Figures \ref{fig:homog_prof} and \ref{fig:tomog_prof}).
+When $\FACT$ is greater than (less than) one, the thermal (chemical) gradient tends to set the net density profile (compare the locally averaged radial profiles of non-dimensional frequency $\Nsq$ of Figure \ref{fig:Nsq_prof} with the component profiles of Appendix~\ref{app:SI} Figures \ref{fig:homog_prof} and \ref{fig:tomog_prof}).
 The profiles of $\Nsq$ in the thermally dominated homogeneous simulation (Figure \ref{fig:Nsq_prof}b) have little dependence on location, and the chemical enrichment in the polar regions is too weak to greatly perturb the global average.
 In contrast, the polar regions in the chemically dominated homogeneous case (Figure \ref{fig:Nsq_prof}a) have a sufficiently large adverse gradient to produce a stable region in the globally averaged profile, even though the equatorial regions remain fully convecting.
 For the heterogeneous models (Figure \ref{fig:Nsq_prof}c,d), the profiles of $\Nsq$ beneath Africa and the Pacific indicate the existence of thermal RILs, and these are stronger in the simulation with $\FACT >1$.
 However, these thermal RILs are not sufficiently strong to make $\Nsq$ positive in the global average, although $\Nsq >0$ does occur in the heterogeneous simulation with $\FACT <1$ due to the polar chemical enrichment.
-The local and global stable regions arising due to LEA in the simulations with $\FACT <1$ in Figure~\ref{fig:Nsq_prof}c exist beneath a thin ($5-10\ \textrm{km}$) convecting regime below the CMB; in contrast, the regional thermal stabilising gradients extend to the CMB.
+In the simulations with $\FACT <1$ (e.g., Figure~\ref{fig:Nsq_prof}a,c), the local stable polar regions with $\Nsq > 0$ exist beneath a thin ($5-10\ \textrm{km}$) thermally convecting region, while the thermally stabilising gradients under equatorial Africa and Pacific extend to the CMB in the heterogeneous case.
+This LEA-driven stratification near the poles leaves a global signature underneath a convecting region ($15-20\ \textrm{km}$).
 The profiles of $\Nsq$ for the homogeneous and heterogeneous models differ primarily due to the presence of RILs beneath Africa and the Pacific.